MartinYeung5/20241108_DOSS_Marketplace/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Technical Structure:
-1. P2P.org (Create Staking Request)
+1. P2P.org: (Create Staking Request)
-2.
+2. Babylon: Bitcoin Timestamping

 ## Detailed explanation of Babylon Chain usage
-1. bitcoin staking
+1. bitcoin staking (user can select to stake on general validator or honest seller)
 ![alt text](https://github.com/MartinYeung5/20241108_DOSS_Marketplace/blob/main/images/20241108_1.png?raw=true)
     - the project want to let bitcoin holder can stake their token to favourite seller, not only validator